Teaching Music in Elementary Grades – Guided Music Reading

 After students can identify one sound on a beat and two sounds on a beat, iconic music reading is a good way to reinforce this concept.

 In the “music” above each box represents one beat.
 Students can easily identify one or two sounds on a beat as well as the “silent” beats or rests and correlate the pictures with the rhythm syllable sounds.

 Note: Rests are silent.
 Please do NOT teach your students to say “sh” on rests.
 I know students tend to skip right over rests.
 You can combat this in one of two ways.
 Have students point to EVERY single box as they read and/or have students do a silent movement during a rest.
 This movement could be putting their hands out to the side palms up or they could put a finger to their lips.

 Reading Standard Rhythmic Notation

 Once students are proficient at iconic reading, reading standard notation for the same piece is a simple next step.
 Begin with iconic reading and go straight to standard notation.
 Students should immediately make the connection.
 If necessary, read one line at a time – iconic then standard notation.
 If students are properly prepared, this should be a simple transition.

 Introduce Elements “Just in Time”

-In order to focus students’ attention, only display the elements on which you want them to focus.
-For instance, if you are reading the rhythm, do NOT display the lyrics.
+To focus students’ attention, only display the elements on which you want them to focus.
+For instance, if you’re reading the rhythm, do NOT display ANY lyrics.
 Students will focus on the words and will not read the notes.

 Provide Student Support